-If you’re considering getting a tongue ring, lip ring or other sort of oral piercing, our dentist, Dr. Stuart Williams, encourages you to think twice.
+If you’re considering getting a tongue ring, lip ring or other sort of oral piercing, our dentist, Dr. Vaibhav Bajaj, encourages you to think twice.
 Little did you know, oral piercings can be dangerous for your teeth, gums and smile, which is why he encourages you to avoid getting one.
 Oral piercings can do the following things:

 -Cause infection, pain and swelling: If your piercing becomes infected, it can quickly become life-threatening if it’s not treated as soon as possible.
 It can also make the tongue swell, which can block the airway and suffocate you.